matiasbrunofornero/l0ng-cypr355/README.md

 * Project setup with Cypress version 7.3.0.
 * Makes use of Custom Commands instead Page Objects.
 * Behaviour-Driven Development with Cypress Cucumber Preprocessor.
-* Reports with Mochawesome 6.2.2.
+* CI with GitHub Pages config in the `.github/workflows` directory.
 * Locators are in the `./fixtures` directory.
 * Modals locators are in the `./fixtures/modals` directory.
 * Tests are in the `./integration` directory, grouped into directory by functionality and with respective Cucumber feature.